SwedbankPay/developer.swedbankpay.com/_includes/seamless-view-events.md

 ### `onPaymentCreated`

 This event triggers when a user has selected a payment instrument and actively attempts to perform a payment.
-The `onPaymentCreate` event is raised with the following event argument object:
+The `onPaymentCreated` event is raised with the following event argument object:

 {:.code-header}